cmahncke/DiscovEpi/DiscovEpi_linux/data/README.txt

 The first step is to specify the proteome by choosing an organism and optionally a subcellular location the proteins should be associated with.
 Possible options are given in the drop-down list.
-If the organism strain is not clearly selected multiple entries of teh same protein can be retrieved.
+If the organism strain is not clearly selected multiple entries of the same protein can be retrieved.
 This can be prevented by answering the pop-up-window about redundancy deletion with yes.
 Different input will result in an error.
 Additionally, protein entry can be restricted to the status of review so that only manually curated and thus more reliable data will be retrieved.